CeceliaChen96/Geometric-Bayesian-Framework-with-Force-measurement-Data-on-Pose-Estimation/README.md

 IEEE encourages authors to share code and data to improve reproducibility.
 The IEEE Control Systems Society author page for IEEE Transactions on Automatic Control also points authors to Code Ocean and IEEE DataPort.
-A GitHub link is therefore appropriate as a reproducibility resource, but it should be inserted into the paper only after author approval.
+A GitHub link is therefore appropriate as a reproducibility resource in the manuscript.

-A draft "Code and data availability" sentence is provided in `docs/paper_repository_note.md`.
-It has not been inserted into the manuscript.

 ## Citation